Once Saved, Always Saved

 Will you honestly search the Scriptures about this important matter?
 It is my prayer that any prejudice or misunderstanding you may have had concerning this teaching will be dissolved, so that the truth can make you free indeed.17

-All Scriptures cited are KJV:
+All Scriptures cited: